At WORK+SHELTER one of our 2020 goals is to reduce the use of virgin materials we use in production.

-If this is you, we have some good news.
-NO NEED TO DIE!
-There’s a way to give those plastic items a second life.
+Luckily, there’s a way to give single-use plastic items a second life.
 RPET stands for recycled polyethylene terephthalate.
 RPET is comprised of single use plastics that have been recycled, broken down, and then reformed into textiles that are then made into brand new products.

 When creating products out of RPET, 50% less energy is being used than if you were creating brand new products out of virgin polyester.* Further, using RPET creates an incentive for the market to keep plastics out of the landfill, or worse, the incinerator.
 In India, where we source our RPET, burning of trash is a MAJOR health and environmental issue.
 WORK+SHELTER is located close to a landfill in Delhi that is constantly being burned.
 The trash is incinerated, in part, because plastic is such a durable material.
 Those sad, unlucky plastics that do end up in landfills can take over 700 years to decompose.* With a city of over 20 million inhabitants, that’s a lot of trash taking up a lot of space.
 So, a lot of it ends up engulfed in flames and then disseminated in the air.